 Your Save As dialogue box should now look like the one below.
 When it does, click the Save button:

 You have now saved your work to your hard drive.
 Word 2007 and Word 2010 users will be returned to the main document area, with the letter displayed.
-Word 2013 users, however, will stay on the same screen.
+Word 2013 and 2016 users, however, will stay on the same screen.
 To get back to your letter, click the white arrow in the white circle top left of your screen: